 Typically between grade 5 (10 yrs old) to 60 years old.
 Most of our programmes are for middle school and high school.
 The majority are between grades 5 to 12.
 We also offer our programmes to companies or adult groups who wish to participate in teamwork/communication workshops.
 Our programmes have no official age restriction, although not all activities suit all ages.

 What are the Capernwray Harbour accommodations like?

 What equipment/clothing should we bring to Capernwray Harbour?

 All equipment and gear related to the programme activities is provided for you.
 There is no need to purchase any additional equipment for your programme.
 Bring clothing (and a change or two) appropriate for outdoor activity (clothing that may get wet and will get dirty).
-A rain jacket (just in case) is a good idea and a warm sweater/jacket for the evening times at the Campfire etc. Bring your personal toiletry items and a towel.
-Towels are not provided except for in the Deluxe Guest Suites.
+A rain jacket (just in case) is a good idea and a warm sweater/jacket for the evening at the Campfire etc. Bring your personal toiletry items and a towel.
+Towels are not provided except for in the Main Hall Guest Suites.
 A water bottle is suggested.
-Footwear other than sandals or flip flops (something with a closed toe that laces up) is a must for all activity courses.
+Footwear other than sandals or flip flops (with a closed toe that laces up) is necessary for all activity courses.

 What is the role of parent/teacher chaperones in the programme?

 We believe that the involvement and participation of your parent/teacher chaperones is essential and most beneficial.

 Our facilitators will be responsible for all instruction/orientations, briefings, debriefings, equipment set-up/clean-up, safety checks, scheduled activity supervision, and meal hosting.

 Parent/teacher chaperones are expected to cooperate with and support the instructions given in all programme activities.
 Parent/teacher chaperones are also expected to supervise participants after hours (bedtime until breakfast) and during any scheduled “free time.”
 Our staff will look to your group leaders for involvement regarding behavioural issues if they arise.
 Parent/ Teacher involvement lends to connectivity and continuity of the learning beyond the programme.